mocdaniel/dashing-icinga2/README.md

 [Dashing](http://shopify.github.io/dashing/) is a Sinatra based framework that lets you build beautiful dashboards.

-This dashing implementation uses the Icinga 2 API to show alerts on your dashboard.
+The Icinga 2 dashboard uses the Icinga 2 API to visualize what's going on with your monitoring.

+It combines several popular widgets and provides development instructions for your own implementation.

+The dashboard also allows to embed the Icinga Web 2 host and service problem lists as iframe.

 ![Dashing Icinga 2](public/dashing_icinga2_overview.png "Dashing Icinga 2")